-Since making money from our investments might be getting more difficult, it’s good if everybody figures out how to improve productivity.
+Since making investment returns might be getting more difficult, it's good if everybody figures out how to improve productivity.
 During a downturn, corporations try to squeeze employees to do more after letting go of a bunch of people.

 But working more is not my definition of being more productive.
 Working the the same and generating more output, working less and generating the same output, or working less and generating more output is a much better definition.

 We often get stuck in a rut, doing the same thing and expecting things to improve.
 We're also creatures of habit despite knowing there are better ways to get things done.